arthurpicht/cli/doc/commands.md

 In that case, a default command must be specified whereas the definition of further *commands* can be omitted.

+In contrast to regular commands, a default command can not have specific options.
+This is because in that case, global an specific commands can not be distinguished syntactically.

 ## Command overlap

 Defining command sequences which overlap each other is possible.
 For example: